 Finally, the player selects Rebel War Room (171) as their battlefield.
 If chosen during setup, this will allow them to use their dice with resource costs, like Han Solo’s 3 ranged damage side, for free.

 The game is a fast-paced, back-and-forth battle where players alternate taking actions.

 To set up the game, follow these steps in order:

-- Each player places their character cards faceup in front of them, along with those character’s matching dice.
+- Each player places their character and plot cards faceup in front of them, along with those character’s matching dice.

 - Each player sets aside their battlefield faceup.